-Yes, The Colorado Trail Foundation offers supported treks along the CT every summer and the schedule is posted online in (approx.) December for the following summer.
+Yes, The Colorado Trail Foundation offers supported trips along the CT every summer, and the schedule is posted online in (approx.) December for the following summer.
 All food is furnished, hike leaders and staff provided, and camp (including personal camping gear) is driven to the next night’s camping location.
-Trekkers need only hike with their daypack.
+Participants need only hike with their daypack.
 See the Guided Trekking page of this website for details.

 Thru Hiking the CT